antiSocialNet/antisocial-friends/README.md

 ## socket.io feeds

-Accepted friends cat establish full duplex socket.io connections to update each other about activity.
+Accepted friends establish full duplex socket.io connections to update each other about activity.
 Posts, photos, IM etc are sent to the friend or groups of friends in audiences.
 The details of the messages are application specific but the mechanism for sending and responding to messages is driven by `data` and `backfill` events received by the application.

 ## Events
 The application should handle the following events as needed.